 7. General procedure

-(1) This clause operates if a police officer (the “searcher”) is authorised by this Act to do a basic search or a strip search on a person.
+(1) This clause operates if a police officer (the searcher) is authorised by this Act to do a basic search or a strip search on a person.

 (2) Before the searcher does a basic search or a strip search on the person the searcher must —